anoma/nspec/docs/architecture-2/types/EngineFamily.juvix.md

 Guarded actions are terms of type `GuardedAction`, which encapsulates the following components:

-- A _guard function_ of type `Trigger I -> EngineEnvironment S I M -> Maybe R`, where the _trigger_ of type `Trigger I` is a term that captures the message received.
+- A _guard function_ of type `Trigger I H -> EngineEnvironment S I M H -> Maybe R`, where the _trigger_ of type `Trigger I H` is a term that captures the message received.
 This trigger can include the received message or timers that have elapsed during the engine's operation.
 Guards return data of type `R` if the condition is met.
   That data serves as input for the corresponding action.

-- An _action_ of type `Action S I M R O C`, where the new type parameters `O` denote the type of outgoing messages, and `C` signifies the type encoding the engine instances to be created.
+- An _action_ of type `Action S I M H R O C`, where the new type parameters `O` denote the type of outgoing messages, and `C` signifies the type encoding the engine instances to be created.

 #### Action Functions

-Below, we define the type for actions.
-These functions are parametrised by the types for local state, incoming messages, the type for mailboxes' state, the data returned by the guard function, and outgoing messages.
+In this section, we define the type for actions.
+These functions are parametrised by the types for: local state, incoming messages, mailboxes' state, the data returned by the guard function, timer's handles, and outgoing messages.

 For convenience, we have the input and output of an action into two separate types:
-`ActionInput S I R` and `ActionResult S I M R O C`.
+`ActionInput S I M H R` and `ActionResult S I M H R O C`.

-The `ActionInput S I R` type is a record that encapsulates the following data:
+The `ActionInput S I M H R` type is a record that encapsulates the following data:

 - A term of type `R`, which represents the data returned by the guard function, if any.